tweedegolf/storage-abstraction/README.md

 Sets the name of the bucket that will be stored in the local state of the Adapter instance.
 This overrides the value that you may have provided with the config upon instantiation.
 You can also clear this value by passing `null` as argument.

-If you use this method to select a bucket you don't have to provide a bucket name when you call
+If you use this method to select a bucket you don't have to provide a bucket name when you call any of these methods:

 - `clearBucket`
 - `deleteBucket`